izzycsy/covidashboard/README.md

 ## Covid Dashboard

 ### Problem Statement:
 The Coronavirus	 pandemic (COVID-19), is an ongoing global pandemic (as of 4 Sep 2020, caused by <a href=“https://www.who.int/ith/diseases/sars/en/“>severe acute respiratory syndrome coronavirus 2</a> (SARS-CoV-2).
-This dashboard was inspired by <a href=“https://systems.jhu.edu/“>CSSE JHU’s</a> <a href=“https://www.arcgis.com/apps/opsdashboard/index.html#/bda7594740fd40299423467b48e9ecf6”>Dashboard</a> and aims provide information to users about the countries infected and number of cases they face.
+This dashboard was inspired by <a href=“https://systems.jhu.edu/“>CSSE JHU’s</a> Dashboard and aims provide information to users about the countries infected and number of cases they face.

 ### MVP:
 • Present covid data using dashboard
+• Data should represent per country
 • Global data should present numbers indicating cases, recovered, etc
 • Click to show more insights to the specific	country’s situation